MrJamesE/SnakeEncounter/README.md

 # SnakeEncounter
 This is an informative website about snakes which I've written to be both fun and useful.
 It's also the project I submitted to freeCodeCamp for their "Tribute Page" assignment.
-The aesthetic is somewhat Pip-Boy inspired.
+The aesthetic is retro/Pip-Boy inspired.
 It's still a work in progress which I'll improve as I learn!